 The officer(s)/agent(s) of Plymouth Auto Transport, LLC pledge to conduct themselves in a professional and responsible manner while operating as the Shipper’s representative to fully insured and validly licensed motor carriers and promise to communicate effectively and respond promptly to all questions and inquiries required by the Shipper.
 Furthermore, the officer(s)/agent(s) will use the best judgment when seeking to hire a reputable carrier to transport the Shipper’s vehicle and will disclose all opportunities to the same end.

 Carrier Terms and Conditions.

-This BROKER/CARRIER Agreement is being entered into by and between PLYMOUTH AUTO TRANSPORT, LLC (hereinafter referred to as “BROKER”), and THE CARRIER LISTED ABOVE UNDER “CARRIER INFORMATION”, (hereinafter referred to as “CARRIER”) as defined below, on the date listed above as the “Dispatch Date”.
+This BROKER & CARRIER Service Agreement is being entered into by and between PLYMOUTH AUTO TRANSPORT, LLC dba Plymouth Transportation (hereinafter referred to as “BROKER”), and THE CARRIER LISTED ABOVE UNDER “CARRIER INFORMATION”, (hereinafter referred to as “CARRIER”) as defined below, on the date listed above as the “Dispatch Date”.

 BROKER Obligations – When applicable, BROKER shall pay CARRIER for services rendered in an amount equal to the rates and charges agreed to as set forth and listed above as “Total Payment to Carrier” or “Carrier Pay” and according to the terms detailed above as “Carrier Pay On” or within the “Order Information” or “Price and Payment” section.